 From the December 2016 issue of Acoustic Guitar | BY MAMIE MINCH

-Neck repairs are a common occurrence on a vintage guitar and can enhance the sound of a valued guitar.
+Neck repairs are a common procedure on a vintage guitar and can enhance the sound of a valued instrument.

 Q: I am somewhat anxious about whether or not to commission “major surgery” on a vintage (1962) Martin D-18.
 Because this instrument has no truss rod, it needs a neck reset and refretting in order to make it comfortably playable.
 This procedure is quite expensive and there is, of course, no guarantee of success.
 The guitar is in superb condition otherwise, and I am therefore concerned about how such repairs may affect the status of its “original condition.”
 Will its value in that regard be compromised?
 Do such considerations override playability? —Jim Moscovich, London, Ontario, Canada